History & Political Science Department

 Civil Rights course: Visit locations relevant to the U.S. Civil Rights Movement in Arkansas, Tennessee, Mississippi and Alabama.

-Arkansas State and Local Government course: Meet with alumni, members of the legislature and the governor on your trip to the Capitol building in Little Rock.
+Arkansas State & Local Government course: Meet with alumni, members of the legislature and the governor on your trip to the Capitol building in Little Rock.

 Military History course: Students travel to various museums in multiple states including National Infantry Museum in Georgia, National Naval Aviation Museum in Florida and National WWII Museum in Louisiana.